ajitrajasekharan/unsupervised_NER/README.md

- ** Additional instruction **
+ **Additional notes**

- - Step 1 above requires pytthon 2.7 environment wheareas steps 2 and 3 requires python 3+.
+ - Step 1 above requires python 2.7 environment wheareas steps 2 and 3 requires python 3+.
 Step 2 requires pytorch environment.
 So it is best to run these services separately in different environenments (I used screen to separate them).

 # Usage